Travel WebWay

 Phuket Air

-Phuket Air website didn't do much to impress me.
-They seem to have limited flights options and after a few attempts, I gave up trying to get it to give me a price.
+Phuket Air website did not do much to impress me.
+They seem to have limited flight options and after a few attempts, I gave up trying to get it to give me a price.
 I'm not sure how their fares measure up to the others here.

 Phuket Air seem to only run routes along Bangkok, Ranong and Yangong.
 Their flight route map has a number of other options listed for the future.
 I'll leave it to you to decide about Phuket Air.
 Funnily enough, they don't seem to do a route to Phuket!

-SilkAir is a Singapore Airlines company and might be worth looking at as it does some Thailand routes.
+SilkAir is a Singapore Airlines company and might be worth looking at as it flies some Thailand routes.